-Mixed Emotions blends maté (a tea-adjacent drink) cassis, which is a sweet, dark liquor made from blackcurrants, and wood.
-It’s interesting, I would liken it to a mix of blackberries and incense, like Byredo’s Accord Oud, but side by side, Mixed Emotions is much juicer.
-Often, scents like this can wear too heavily on the skin, but it plays really nicely on me.
+Mixed Emotions blends maté (a tea-adjacent drink) with cassis, which is a sweet, dark liquor made from blackcurrants, and wood.
+The result could be likened to a mix of blackberries and incense, like Byredo’s Accord Oud, but side by side, Mixed Emotions is much juicier.
+Often, scents like this can wear too heavily on the skin, but this one doesn't.
 It’s tart and tangy but nicely balanced by the tea and wood.
 It’s got a lot of depth but is one of those scents that is just as good in the summer as it is in the winter.

-This is a brand new, Black-owned fragrance that just dropped (and sold out) last winter, but it is a spring scent through and through.
+This is a Black-owned fragrance that first sold out quickly after it dropped, but it is a spring scent through and through.
 It’s fruity, with a bit of a peppery, herbaceous note that runs through it.
-I find it very addicting and so good.

 The top features lemon, blackcurrant, and apple.
-The heart showcases pear (which I love,) raspberry, jasmine, and patchouli, with a base of vanilla, woods, and musk.
+The heart showcases pear, raspberry, jasmine, and patchouli, with a base of vanilla, wood, and musk.
 For being as fruit-forward as it is, it’s bright and buoyant without being too sweet.
-There are just as many fruity notes as there are notes that add depth, so instead of jumping out at you one by one, they blend into something entirely different, entirely new.
-It’s so good.
+There are just as many fruity notes as there are notes that add depth, so instead of jumping out at you one by one, they blend into something entirely different and entirely new.

 Tom Ford Costa Azzurra

-Oh, this one is good.
-This one is dangerous.
-Costa Azzura isn’t even so much a scent as it is a situation.
+This scent could almost be described as dangerous.
 It’s very citrusy, earthy, and woody.
 It’s strong.
 Costa Azzurra is inspired by and meant to emulate the smell of fresh sea air, which sounds nice, but have you ever smelled fresh sea air?
-It can sometimes be sulfuric (not something I’d want to smell like).
+It can sometimes be sulfuric.

-The second it hits my nose, I don’t think of the sea but of a wealthy man on a business trip that I meet at a hotel located on the crystal blue waters of the Amalfi Coast, after nightfall, of course.
-This scent is half retro, half contemporary, and all drama.
+The scent is half-retro, half-contemporary, and all drama.
 It’s bossy and sexy and confident, the kind of cologne you smell through someone else’s shirt that you’re desperately hoping to take off.

 Acqua Di Parma Arancia Di Capri